-Liquidity of an asset forms the basic difference between a fixed assets and current assets, i.e. if an asset can be liquefied into cash within the operating cycle are known as a current asset.
-On the contrary, any asset which is not converted into cash for more than the operating cycle falls under fixed assets category.
+Liquidity of an asset forms the basic difference between fixed assets and current assets, i.e. if an asset can be liquefied into cash within the operating cycle is known as a current asset.
+On the contrary, any asset which is not converted into cash for more than the operating cycle falls under the fixed assets category.
 In this article, we'll discuss distinguish between fixed assets and current assets, fixed assets and current assets etc.

 The difference between fixed assets and current assets is known as asset of a business can be classified into two parts Non-current/Fixed Assets and Current Assets

-Let us see the difference between fixed assets and current assets to have a better understanding:
+Let us see the difference between current assets and fixed assets to have a better understanding:

 |Basis of Comparison||Fixed Assets||Current Assets|